metalivedev/dotclouddocs/public/0.9/guides/flavors.rst

 RAM you reserve.

-For some customers we also enable the *Enterprise* flavor which runs in a separate cluster and includes a higher level of monitoring.
+For some customers we also enable the *Enterprise* flavor which runs in a separate cluster and includes our highest level of monitoring.
 This is available upon request but may require extra fees.

 Flavors all share the same work-flow but have different features and